ArtemHorik/PyWeather/README.md

 # PyWeather
 Weather check program using Openweather-API for Windows

 !!!
-You have to access using your location for programs in Windows settings !!!
+You have to access programs using your location in Windows settings !!!